ellennickles/xphoto-s23/week5/README.md

   conditions, power relations, "persistance of vision" (Bridle), the information/data an image contains, and the contexts in which images are made and distributed (Bertrand).
-  - What is your response to the idea that non-human operated, remote cameras are more "objective" and "authentic"?
+  - What is your response to the idea that non-human operated remote cameras are more "objective" and "authentic"?
 Is your response informed by your own relationship to surveillance practices (visual and non-visual)?
 If so, how?
 - Question